emmanuel-akpandara/DotNetPortfolio/README.md

 # .NET Portfolio

-Welcome to my .NET Portfolio — a curated collection of mini projects built using the .NET ecosystem.
+Welcome to my .NET Portfolio, a collection of mini projects built using the .NET ecosystem.
 Each project reflects my hands-on experience with C#, ASP.NET, MVC, and other related technologies.
-This repository is a living archive of my learning journey and a demonstration of my ability to build real-world applications.
+This repository is a living archive of my learning journey.

 ##  Technologies Used